 Your day begins when you want it to.
 No one is forcing you to get out of bed.
 SI’s day begins as early as 7am, when the dining hall opens for breakfast.

 At 8:15, our morning service begins.
 Services are performed by ministers and lay leaders from around the district, giving you a chance to see techniques and hear sermons that you’ve never heard before.
 Music is supplied by our SI Chorus, which, if you like, you can join.

 It’s from the morning services that your children, those younger than middle school, take off for RE, where they’ll be taught by some of the finest teachers our district has to offer, and will make friends that can last a lifetime.
 The Youth (middle and high school) have their own programming in the morning, so you don’t have to worry about them.

 After morning services comes the Theme Speaker, an outsider who comes in to speak to our gathering.
 Frequently they are UUs, but not always.
 We’ve had, for example, rabbis and Buddhist leaders, as well as storytellers and deeply spiritual college professors.
-You get a chance to listen to them and, later in the afternoon, there is a chance to go deeper with a follow up discussion.
+In the morning, you get a chance to listen to them.
+Later in the afternoon, there is a chance to go deeper with a follow up discussion.

 By 10:30 or so it’s time for your Morning Seminar.
 This is a class that you get to sign up for when you register.
 It runs the entire week, and is designed to scratch a particular itch you might have.
 They fall into three categories, with lots of crossover: the intellectual/spiritual (dealing with Unitarian Universalist issues, historical matters, things around you, or social justice), the physical (yoga, tai chi, dancing, or exercising), and the creative (working with polymer clay, collages, keeping a journal, and other).
 Not everything is offered every year, so take a look at our the brochure each year.
 If you want to see what we have offered in the past, check out the brochures on our history page.